 The Scrum framework includes elements that help promote openness.

-- A transparent Product Backlog demonstrates openness with our stakeholders about what is planned for the product (and what is not planned) and what is likely to be next.
+- A transparent Product Backlog demonstrates openness with our stakeholders about what value is planned for the product (and what is not planned) and what is likely to be next.

 - The Sprint Retrospective's focus on continuous improvement of our team's interactions, processes, and tools invites an openness to feedback, reflection, and changing how we work.